verygoodgraphics/vgg_runtime/CONTRIBUTING.md

 We will reply ASAP.

 ## Solve an Issue

-If you want to solve an unassigned issue in [#help-wanted](https://github.com/verygoodgraphics/vgg_runtime/labels/help%20wanted), you can reply under the comment thread, waiting for an assignment.
-You can create a [pull request](#pull-request) when the issue is sovled.
+If you are capable to solve an unassigned issue in [#help-wanted](https://github.com/verygoodgraphics/vgg_runtime/labels/help%20wanted), you can reply under the comment thread, waiting for an assignment.
+You can create a [pull request](#pull-request) once the issue is resovled.

 ## Pull Request

-If you fix a bug, improve a document or create a new feature, welcome to send a pull request (PR).
-We will appreciate it.
+We welcome and appreciate your contributions in terms of bug fixes, enhancements to documents, or creation of new features.
+Feel free to send a pull request (PR).

-Both core team members and external contributors send pull requests which go through the same review process.
-Checkout [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) in case of any issue.
+Both core team members and external contributors send pull requests that undergo the same review process.
+Refer to [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) if you encounter any issues.

-When opening a pull request, you will be asked to sign a [Contributor License Agreement (CLA)](.github/CLA.md), by posting a comment under instructions.
+Upon opening a pull request, you will be prompted to sign a [Contributor License Agreement (CLA)](.github/CLA.md) by leaving a comment as instructed.

 ### Basic PR Requirements

 - Keep each commit atomic, and commit with clear messages.
 - Follow the PR template, and write clear descriptions.
 - For C++ code, we enforce the coding style via clang-format and clang-tidy.